bandeau_logo_en01.jpg

 Harmful association: strawberries, tomatoes

-Siembra de cebolla
+Siembra de choclo

-Harvest: 3 to 4 months on the new
+Harvest: 4 months on full

 Siembra de ciboulette